yabinmeng/opscnfsrestore/README.md

 **NOTE**: Currently this utility ONLY supports C* table with "mc" format (C* 3.0+/DSE 5.0/DSE5.1).
 It will be extended in the future to support other versions of formats.

 Each thread is downloading one SSTable set.
 Multiple threads can download multiple sets concurrently.
 The maximum number threads tha can concurrently download is determined by the value of <b>-d option</b>.
-If this option is not specified, then the utility only lists the OpsCenter backup items without actually downloading it.
+If this option is not specified, then the utility only lists the OpsCenter backup SSTables without actually downloading it.

 When "-d <concurrent_downloading_thread_num>" option is provided, the backup SSTables files will be downloaded (from NFS backup location) to the spcified local download home directory.
 The following 2 options determine how the local download home directory is organized:
 * The "-cls <true|false>" option controls whether to clear the local download home directory before starting downloading!